 Knowing serious risks at home is the first step in improving home safety.
 Some of the biggest culprits of injuries and fatalities include falls, fires, knives, poisoning, choking and suffocation.
 General organization and maintenance can go a long way toward preventing falls.
 Having smoke alarms and emergency plans in place can cut down the risk of being injured in a fire.
 Marking chemicals and keeping them out of the reach of young children can also effectively reduce the risk of accidents.
 Small objects should be kept away from young children, too, and everyone in your household should understand the proper care and use of kitchen knives.
 If you or someone in your family suffers an injury when you are at someone else’s home, that person could be liable.
 For more information on such a situation, call our Vancouver personal injury lawyer.

 Most sports and some hobbies have specific safety guidelines to keep you safe while participating in them.
 Wearing protective gear, playing with a teammate, knowing the basics of your chosen pastime, and exercising common courtesy are beginning suggestions that even the youngest participants learn in league sports.
 They are in place to avoid encountering sudden, life-changing injuries that are all too common, such as concussions.

 Legal Expertise in Serious Situations

 Despite your best efforts, you still might be involved in an accident through no fault of your own.
 Our Vancouver personal injury lawyer can discuss your case with you and help you determine the best course of action – and the best path toward healing.
-You can reach the Law Offices of Loren Scott Etengoff at (360) 693 -2919 to schedule an appointment.
+You can reach the Etengoff Pak Law Group at (360) 693 -2919 to schedule an appointment.